-Ivan attained his undergraduate degree in Chemistry at the University of Oxford, as a member of St Peter’s College.
-He completed a DPhil in the laboratories of Profs Christopher J. Schofield FRS and Timothy D. W. Claridge, during which he applied NMR spectroscopy to study enzymes from an extended family of non-haem iron oxygenases that use 2-oxoglutarate as a cosubstrate.
-After his DPhil he spent a further two years in the same group as a postdoctoral research assistant, working on a variety of projects ranging from protein-ligand interactions, enzyme mechanisms, biocatalysis and enzyme inhibition.
-He has also spent time as a visitor in the laboratory of Dr Isabelle Landrieu at the Université Lille 1, during which he utilised biomolecular NMR techniques to study protein dynamics.
-Since September 2014, Ivan has been part of the University of Auckland.
-He is currently a Senior Lecturer in Chemical Biology.
+Dr Ivanhoe Leung attained his undergraduate and doctorate degrees in Chemistry at the University of Oxford, as a member of St Peter’s College.
+His DPhil was completed in the laboratories of Profs Christopher J. Schofield FRS and Timothy D. W. Claridge, where he applied NMR spectroscopy to study oxygenase enzymes.
+After his DPhil he spent a further two years in the same groups as a postdoctoral research assistant.
+He has also spent time as a visitor in the laboratory of Dr Isabelle Landrieu at the Université Lille 1.
+Ivan joined the University of Auckland September 2014, where he is currently Senior Lecturer.

 Research | Current

-The research of the Leung Group lies broadly at the interface between chemistry and biology with a focus on protein strcuture, function, mechanism and their links to the proteins’ biological roles.
-Our research is multidisciplinary, including chemistry, enzymology, molecular biology and biophysical methods.
-We collaborate closely with a number of research groups from the Schools of Chemical and Biological Sciences, as well as colleagues from overseas including the UK and Germany.
-Some examples of our current research areas include:
+The research of the Leung Research Group lies broadly at the interface between chemistry and biology.
+We aim to utilise our knowledge in protein structure and enzyme mechanism to help solve some of the world’s most urgent challenges.
+Our research is multidisciplinary, drawing on the fields of chemistry, biochemistry, biophysical chemistry, enzymology, molecular biology and structural biology.
+We collaborate closely with a number of research groups from the Schools of Chemical and Biological Sciences at the University of Auckland, as well as colleagues in New Zealand and overseas.

 Teaching | Current

 ● CHEM 100 Molecules that Changed the World

 ● CHEM 260 Introduction to Green Chemistry

 ● CHEM 350 Topics in Chemistry (Course Coordinator)